AdobeDocs/experience-manager-cloud-service.en/help/operations/additional-publish-regions.md

 # Additional Publish Regions {#additional-publish-regions}

-Additional Publish Regions can be licensed and enabled on programs set up with AEM Sites.
+Additional publish regions can be licensed and enabled on programs set up with AEM Sites.
 When configured, traffic on stage and production environments is routed to multiple publish farms, which has the following benefits:

 * Reduced Latency - Requests that route from the CDN to the AEM publish instances are directed to the nearest publish region, which is advantageous for websites and applications visited by users in multiple geographies.
 * Higher Availability - If a region is not available, the CDN directs traffic to the other available region(s).